uvic-auvic/Polaris-2019/ADR/vision_node_python_refactor.md

 - Since ROS abstracts the messages and services from the node’s implementation, no change is expected in other modes.
 - Although Python is a scripted language as opposed to C++, no major performance considerations are obvious at the time of this writing
 - Efforts towards writing automated tests will contain less overhead, and can be implemented with the `unittest` Python package.
-- Certain efforts that were orignnally C++ specific may be slowed, although that is not determined
+- Certain efforts that were orignnally in C++ specific may be slowed, although that is not determined.

 ## Comments
 _Relevant discussions and decisions may be recorded in this section for context_